merklecounty/rget/README.md

 In practice the way the system works is a URL owner will publish the cryptographic digests at a URL adjacent to the content a `rget` user is downloading.
 The `rget` tool will download the digest and verify this digest appears in the Certificate Transparency log via a specially crafted DNS name.

+Learn more and stay up to date with the [project blog and newsletter](https://merklecounty.substack.com/).

 ## Installation

 Download the appropriate release from https://github.com/merklecounty/rget/releases and extract the archive